sankalp1999/Image_Captioning_With_Attention/README.md

 > Resnet 101 weights are around 170 MB while resnet-50 are around 98 MB.
 Heroku gives around ~ 500 MB while Streamlit ~800 MB storage.

 I use a pre-trained Resnet 50 model (without fine-tuning).
 Resnet-50 is trained on ImageNet which contains a lot of dogs (which explains the model's liking for dogs.)
+This saves a lot of effort because it has already been trained on millions of images.

 We remove the last three layers( as more spatial information can be found in the lower layers).
 And take the feature representation.
 Then, reshaping and permuting is needed for operations in the decoder.
 The paper mentions to bring the shape to (batch_size, num_pixel = 14 x 14 , encoder_dim = 1024)